daos-stack/google-cloud-daos/docs/deploy_daos_cluster_example.md

 ## Create a `terraform.tfvars` file

-Before you run `terraform` you need to create a `terraform.tfvars` file in the `terraform/examples/daos_cluster` directory.
+Before you run `terraform apply` to deploy the DAOS cluster you need to create a `terraform.tfvars` file in the `terraform/examples/daos_cluster` directory.

 The `terraform.tfvars` file contains the variable values for the configuration.